Hypericum × moserianum

-Hypericum × moserianum is a flowering articial hybrid in the family Hypericaceae.
+Hypericum × moserianum is a flowering artificial hybrid in the family Hypericaceae.
 It flowers in Summer and Autumn (July–October).

 Description

 Its foliage is deciduous.
 Hypericum × moserianum flowers grow to 5 cm in width, has golden-yellow with reddish anthers, and has ovate leaves.
 It grows between 10 and 50 cm, spreads 50 to 100 cm, and takes 2 to 5 years to reach the maximum height.
 As well as that, it produces berries.

 Toxicity

 While there is not much information about toxicity, it is advised against ingesting the fruits.

 Cultivation

 In general, this hybrid plant is considered low-maintenance.
 It usually grows well in well-drained soil under direct or partial sunlight.
 It is propagated using semi-hardwood cuttings.

 Pests and diseases

 The hybrid is generally not known to be susceptible to pests, but may be vulnerable to rust and honey fungus.